 Many cat parents already know the cool scientific facts behind cat whiskers — they do tons of strange-but-true things like gauging spatial relations (for example: “Can I really fit into that little hole?”) and helping to capture prey.
 But few know the folklore and stories — real and imagined — behind your cat’s cool sensory accessory.
+So, are cat whiskers good luck?
 See some of our favorite cat myths involving whiskers below, and what we deem as true and false.

 Keeping your cat’s whiskers or using them as good-luck talismans?
 You’re not taking the crazy cat lady/cat man thing to the next level.
 Just as human parents do with baby teeth, tons of cat moms and dads treasure cat whiskers as keepsakes from their fur babies.
 Since cats don’t shed whiskers very often (if your cat is losing whiskers frequently, contact your vet), finding one is thought to be good luck.
 Cat owners put Fluffy’s fallen whiskers in jars, inside their purses or tape them to computer monitors as symbols of good fortune — and subtle reminders of their feline family members, no matter where their days take them.

 True.
 Anything that calls to mind our beloved pets is a positive thing in our book.
 We say yes!

 Take the cat whisker keepsake thing to the next level — some spells say putting a cat whisker in a white bag inside of your car will guard against accidents, thieves, mechanical problems and tickets.